-The PDP is a characterization of the dispersion of a mulitpath channel in the delay domain.
+1The PDP is a characterization of the dispersion of a mulitpath channel in the delay domain.
+It is also known as the power delay profile.
 The dispersion of a channel is caused by the scattering encountered in the operational environment and is a dual of the frequency selectivity of the channel.